steven4547466/PrefabLoader/README.md

 1. Open up a unity project
 2. Go to Edit->Project Settings->Editor.
 Find `Asset Serialization`.
 Set it to `Force Text`
 3. Make your prefab
-4. Get the location of the prefab
+4. Get the location of the prefab (right click it in your asset browser then "Show in explorer")

 From code (assuming it's installed and referenced):
 1. Load materials first using `PrefabLoader.API.LoadMaterial(materialFileLocation, materialMetaDataLocation)` (metadata is needed to get the guid of the material)